 Another measure of convenience the Common App provides is the ability to only list more recent coursework, while the Coalition requires students to list all grades and courses throughout high school.

-If it feels tedious to list all your grades and courses, you may want to opt to the Common App.
+If it feels tedious to list all your grades and courses, you may want to opt to use the Common App.
 However, if you appreciate the convenience of the locker tool, the Coalition Application might be the way to go.
 Remember that no college is going to penalize you for using one over the other, unless, of course, it only accepts one of the two, so it really comes down to personal preference.

 Now the Big Question.
-Which Should Application Should You Use?
+Which Application Should You Use?

 The application you should use depends on your personal circumstances.
 The Common App is accepted by more institutions—although the Coalition application is gaining popularity.
 Some schools, such as the University of Maryland and the University of Washington, only accept the Coalition Application.
 It’s more likely, however, that more schools on your list will only accept the Common App.

 If you’re not sure of which one to use, start by identifying which colleges on your list accept one over the other.
 If more colleges accept, say, the Common App, that’s the one to use.
 If most of the schools accept both applications, then look at the essay prompts, and choose the application with the essay prompt that appeals to you more.

 The Common App is more established, so it may be easier to navigate, and you know what to expect when using it.
-Meanwhile, the Coalition application encourage equality and promotes education for low-income students, so if a school is a member, you’ll know that you can expect your tuition to be affordable—or you’re likely to receive decent financial aid.
+Meanwhile, the Coalition application encourages equality and promotes education for low-income students, so if a school is a member, you’ll know that you can expect your tuition to be affordable—or you’re likely to receive decent financial aid.
 Additionally, the locker tool can help you stay organized.

 Ultimately, neither application will give you an advantage in the admissions process, so it’s not a risk to use one over the other.
 Whichever application seems like the better fit for you is the one to use.